unhcr/help.docs/docs/index.md

 ## Overview

 These are the docs for developers working on help.unhcr.org.
+All outstanding issues can be found on the [github page](https://github.com/unhcr/help.unhcr.org/issues).
 The documention is organizationed into the following sections:

 ### [File Structure](file_structure.md)